 Your child's allergy treatment should start with your pediatrician, who may refer you to a pediatric allergy specialist for additional evaluations and treatments.
 Here are 7 tips on how to treat your child's allergies:

-1. Allergies can feel like a cold, and symptoms can include runny nose, stuffy nose, itchy nose and/or eyes, and sneezing.
-Some children may also have headaches and/or fatigue.
-Allergy symptoms can get in the way of school, fun and family time.
+Allergies feel like the cold, and can include headaches, runny noses, fatigue and other symptoms that can get in the way of school, fun and family time.
 Ask your pediatrician about medications to manage allergies.
 Here are common treatments:

-3. An important step in managing allergy symptoms is avoidance of the allergens that trigger the symptoms.
-If your child is allergic to pets, the addition of pets to your family would not be recommended.
-If your child has allergy symptoms and is allergic to a pet that lives in your home, the only way to have a significant impact on your child's exposure to pet allergens is to find the pet a new home.
+An important step in managing allergy symptoms is avoidance of the allergens that trigger the symptoms.
+If your child has allergy symptoms and is allergic to a pet that lives in your home, you will want to keep the pet out of your child's bedroom and minimize contact as much as possible.
+You may also want to consider consultation with an allergist to consider allergy immunotherapy (i.e. "allergy shots") to help desensitize your allergic child to the pet allergen.

 from Allergies and Asthma: What Every Parent Needs to Know, 2nd Edition.